hmckin/barebones/API_DOCUMENTATION.md

 All API routes are prefixed with `/api`

 ### Authentication
-Most endpoints require authentication via NextAuth.js.
-Include the session cookie in your requests.
+Most endpoints require authentication via Supabase.
+Include the Supabase session cookie in your requests.

 ### 1. Tickets API (`/api/tickets`)